Treaty of Saginaw

 Native Americans ceded a large tract of land (more than six million acres (24,000 km^{2}) in the central portion of the Lower Peninsula of Michigan.
 The southern boundary of the tract extended from a few miles northeast of Jackson west to just northeast of Kalamazoo.
 The line then ran directly to the head of the Thunder Bay River in south-central Montmorency County and then along the river to the mouth in Thunder Bay, near Alpena.
 From there it extended northeast to the international boundary line between the United States and the British Province of Upper Canada and then along the boundary south to the boundary line established by the Treaty of Detroit in 1807, which ran from the shore of Lake Huron in northeast Sanilac County southwest to a point several miles northeast of Lansing and then due south the point of origin.
 The treaty reserved several smaller tracts of land for Indian use within the ceded territory.

 Background

 The United States had recently signed the Treaty of Greenville and was looking to further expand.
-Lewis Cass, territorial governor of Michigan, had sought to bring civilization to the territory.
+Lewis Cass, territorial governor of Michigan, had sought to bring Euro- American civilization to the territory.
 While the Detroit area had been previously ceded with the Treaty of Detroit, he had interest in the Saginaw region.
 He described it as "of first quality" and claimed it would "undoubtedly settle with great rapidity".

 The Michigan territory was at the time sparsely settled.
 The Anishinaabeg people living in the area were allied with British Canada, being major participants in the North American fur trade.
 The United States saw this alliance as a threat to national security, and sought to end the fur trade and thus Britain's influence in the area.